mothibawebdev/luxury-wellness/README.md

 ## Usage

-Clone or download this repository, then open the `index.html` file in your browser.
+Clone or download this repository, then open the `index.php` file in your browser.

 ```bash
 git clone https://github.com/your-username/appointment-form.git